 Ear infections can cause a dog's ears to smell bad.

 Anal glands are located on either side of a dog's anus.
 These glands produce a fluid that dogs use to mark their territory.

-It will also help to distribute your dog's natural oils throughout their coat, which will help to keep them smelling fresh.
+Brushing your dog's fur will help to remove dirt, oil, and dander.
+It will also help to distribute your dog's natural oils throughout their coat